 RATINGS

 Please notice that the +(plus) sign means that the given barrel sample can receive up to 2 points higher score if it very much improves when retasted before and after bottling.
 The same sign followed by one or two question(s) mark (?) indicates the actual score and that the sample wasn't in prime condition.
-The rating(s) in question can be a lot higher if the retasted barrel samples or bottled wine(s) show considerable improvement.
+The rating(s) in question can be much higher if the retasted barrel samples or bottled wine(s) show considerable improvement.

 Sauternes & Barsac